When can my child start school?

 |1 September 2017 to 31 August 2018||September 2022|

-All reception age children are offered full time places when they start at our school, although when joining us in September, they begin with mornings only and increase gradually to full time over the first two weeks.
+All reception age children are offered full time places when they start at our school.
 If parents want their child to attend part time from September or to delay entry until later on in the academic year, please contact us directly to arrange this.

 How to apply for a place at this school:

-- For children due to start school in September 2021, you must apply to Wiltshire Council for a school place for your child by midnight on 15th January 2021.
+- For children due to start school in September 2022, you must apply through Wiltshire Council for a school place for your child by midnight on 15th January 2022.

 Non-Wiltshire residents should apply to their own local authority for a place in this school.
 This also applies to families planning to move to the area (except service personnel, see below).

-In the event of oversubscription, we will apply our Admissions Policy's criteria for determining priority of admission (see Admissions Policy above).
+In the event of oversubscription, we will apply our Admissions Policy's criteria for determining priority of admission (see Admissions Policy on our Policies page).

 Heytesbury Primary School reserves the right to request parents to verify their child’s birth date by producing a birth certificate or other official document.